amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/40_add_api/30_client_code.md

 - Clear the **Copy items if needed** check box.
 - Choose **Create groups**, and then choose **Finish**.

-## Add client code in ApplicationDelegate
+## Add client code in the application delegate

-We modify `ApplicationDelegate` to add code to call the GraphQL API.
+We modify `AppDelegate` to add code to call the GraphQL API.
 You can safely copy/paste the entire file from below.

 {{< highlight swift "hl_lines=5 11 15-16 29 35-36 73-76 140-155 157-178 180-193" >}}
 // Landmarks/AppDelegate.swift